Desperate Housewife

 • Nature & Travel

-The team led by Carolina Acosta Hospitaleche, a professor of vertebrate paleontology at the National University of La Plata in Argentina, has discovered fossils of an unknown giant bird in…
+A team led by Carolina Acosta Hospitaleche, a professor of vertebrate paleontology at the National University of La Plata in Argentina, has discovered fossils of a previously unknown giant bird…

 • Nature & Travel

-Typically, blooming is triggered by environmental signals such as seasonal temperature changes, increased nutrient levels in soil and water, and more.
-This is why spring flowers are often thought of…
+Typically, blooming is triggered by environmental cues such as seasonal temperature shifts, increases in soil and water nutrients, and other factors.
+That’s why spring flowers are often pictured pushing through…

 • Nature & Travel